bugsnag/bugsnag-wordpress/README.md

 ### Automatic Installation (Recommended)

-1. Find the "Add New" page inside the "Plugins" section of your WordPress admin dashboard.
+1. Open the *Add New* page inside the *Plugins* section of your WordPress admin dashboard.

-2. Search for "bugsnag" and click "Install".
+2. Search for *bugsnag* and click *Install*.

-3. Click "Activate" to activate the plugin.
+3. Click *Activate* to activate the plugin.

-4. Click "Configure" and enter your Bugsnag API Key from your [Bugsnag Dashboard](https://bugsnag.com).
+4. Click *Configure* and enter your Bugsnag API Key from your [Bugsnag Dashboard](https://bugsnag.com).